Top 5 Logo Design Companies in the World

 First impressions.
 When someone sees a logo, they consciously or subconsciously make a judgment about the product or service.
 If a logo is skillfully developed, it should elicit a positive or intrigued response in those who see it.
 If a first impression catches the eye through a logo, there is a good chance that the person who sees it will try and further investigate the product or service.
 On its own, the logo functions almost like a self-propelling advertisement and can bring in new customers.

 Brand communication.
 While a positive first impression is crucial, logos are also meant to communicate brands.
 The logo is the basic visual representation of a brand’s identity.
-For a brand like Apple, it’s the iconic logo — an apple with a bite out of it — does wonders at communicating the overall brand's essence and identity.
+For a brand like Apple, its iconic logo — an apple with a bite out of it — does wonders at communicating the overall brand's essence and identity.
 It communicates sleek simplicity, ease of use, friendliness, and artistic sensibility.
 A great logo speaks much louder than words.
 Similarly, if a brand has a negative connotation, a new logo can help reconfigure and recommend the brand's meaning.

 Loyalty and familiarity.
-Regardless of the service or product, any business's goal should be creating a loyal and growing customer base.
+Regardless of the service or product, any business's goal should be to create a loyal and growing customer base.
 Logos help in the service of this goal.
 Firstly, they create consistency and familiarity with your product or service by acting as a conduit to the brand.
 Therefore, customers and those who see the logo develop a key familiarity with the brand itself through the logo.
 Further, for those who do develop loyalty to a brand, the logo plays a role in it — a consumer, for example, will have an emotional attachment to the Google logo as it immediately conjures a sense of legitimacy and the ability to provide what it is you’re using it for.

 Professionalism.
 A great logo communicates professionalism.
 It suggests that the business in question is legitimate and will follow through with what it says it will do.
 Providing that confidence and professionalism is important as it makes those potential customers more willing to go with your product or service than, say, one with a poorly done logo.